jgj1018/TIL/Books/Peopleware_Productive_Projects_and_Teams_Third_Edition.md

 - the savings of a cost-reduced workplace are attractive, but compared to what?
 The obvious answer is that the savings have to be compared to the risk of lost effectiveness.

+### 10. Brain Time versus Body Time

+- If you’re a manager, you may be relatively unsympathetic to the frustrations of being in no-flow.
+After all, you do most of your own work in interrupt mode—that’s management—but the people who work for you need to get into flow.
+Anything that keeps them from it will reduce their effectiveness and the satisfaction they take in their work.
+It will also increase the cost of getting the work done.

+- What matters is not the amount of time you’re present, but the amount of time that you’re working at full potential.

+- If you buy the idea that a good environment ought to afford workers the possibility of working in flow, the collection of uninterrupted-hour data can give you some meaningful metric evidence of just how good or bad your environment is.

+### 14. The Hornblower Factor

+- People usually don’t stay put long enough, and the manager just doesn’t have enough leverage to make a difference in their nature.
+So the people who work for you through whatever period will be more or less the same at the end as they were at the beginning.
+If they’re not right for the job from the start, they never will be.
+All of this means that getting the right people in the first place is all-important.